September 6, 2015

 Dom tower, the tallest (113m /368ft) church tower in the Netherlands, completed in 1382.

 This contributes to its extremely vital downtown.
 No matter what day of the week it is, it looks like the entire population moves into the city center to spend an evening.
-There is a myriad of people everywhere.
+There are a myriad of people everywhere.
 On every corner of a block is a restaurant, and they’re all full.

 Note the tables next to the canal - hard to find a free place.
 Unless it's raining, then it's empty.